Sequential-circuits/facesearcher/README.md

 1. Make the other axis work, as now it only works with 1.
 2. Use the Kinect's depth sensor to measure the distance of the face and move the axis accordingly.
 3. Recode this in C++ or Rust in order to make it faster.
+4. Use the Kinect V2 to improve recognition